 We welcome all who would like to be part of a caring, open-minded, spiritual community.

 Please join us on Sunday mornings for services from 10:45 a.m. to noon.
 Children have religious education classes at the same time.
 Everyone is invited to stay after the service for light refreshments and conversation.
-Although we do not hold Sunday services in the summer (mid June to late August) please check our News & Events page for summer activities.

 The Unitarian Universalist Fellowship of Greater Cumberland is affiliated with the Unitarian Universalist Association of North America (UUA).
 Please visit the related sites listed in the left hand menu for more information.

 We have been recognized by the UUA as a Welcoming Congregation - a congregation which has engaged in education and self-study to be welcoming to those of all sexual orientations.

 Nov 3 - Mike Franch - "Practicing My Religion on Facebook: Conversations Across

 Somehow, I've acquired a few very conservative Facebook friends.
 I find some of their comments, and the comments of their other friends, to be mean-spirited, ill-informed, and sometimes vicious.
 The Tavon Martin-George Zimmerman tragedy has inspired several particularly harsh postings.
 To my surprise, I find that I'm glad we're Facebook friends.
 In a society where many of us don't speak to those with whom we disagree, it's good to talk to those who think differently.
 There are few venues where we can talk about deeply divisive issues with quiet voices and modulated tone.
 Or, at least, I can talk with a quiet voice and modulated tone.
 Maybe it's a religious witness.
 On this morning, I'll reflect on communicating across these prickly barriers.

 Nov 10 - Rev. Terry Ellen: "Blessings"